WHO WE ARE

 - Lodging is pre-arranged in motels/hotels, two to a room with private bathrooms when available.
 Lodging and meals vary from modest to deluxe and trip costs vary accordingly.

-- Ride costs include a fee to the club (currently $50 per rider), lodging as specified, any planned group meals, daily social hours, luggage van rental and other group expenses.
+- Ride costs include a fee to the club ($50 for US/Canada and $100 for International), lodging as specified, any planned group meals, daily social hours, luggage van rental and other group expenses.
 Ride costs may also include expense reimbursement to the Ride Director, and, if applicable, expense reimbursement for a van driver.
 Any funds remaining after the end of the ride are returned to the participants.

 - Normally, the group rents a van to carry luggage from one town to the next so that riders do not have to carry anything on their bikes except their needs for the day.
 On some rides, each rider is expected to share the van driving; on others a van driver may be hired.